mriddle/mriddle/posts/2012_12_25_thoughts_on_writing_a_sublime_text_2_plugin.md

-* The Python Console within Sublime is your friend: `` Ctrl-` ``.
-It's the best way to see what's going on, even though Sublime doesn't always log errors.
+* The Python Console within Sublime is your friend: `` Ctrl-` ``, even though Sublime doesn't always log errors.
 You can run commands interactively, and output Python's print() command from your code.

 * If the plugin appears to have loaded but doesn't run, check your syntax (python source, object-literals and settings files).
 Syntax errors leave no trace if they break the plugin when loading.

 * Sublime will try to re-load your plugin if any files change.
-This can help with small edits or the tweaking of settings files, but re-loading is unreliable and doesn't always show when something goes wrong.
-After any change, a quit and a restart is best, making sure to clear out any python bytecode files (*.pyc).
+This can help with small edits or the tweaking of settings files, but be careful because re-loading can be unreliable.
+After any serious change, a quit and a restart is best, making sure to clear out any python bytecode files (*.pyc).
 As always, if you catch yourself repeating tasks, automate them:

 ```shell